 The table below lists the weightings of S&P 500 companies for the past seven years.
-The components with largest weightings on 9/30/2016 were Apple (3.251%), Microsoft (2.395%), ExxonMobil (1.931%) and Amazon.com (1.758%).
-For the current weights of the components, contact S&P Dow Jones Indices directly.
-NOTE: If a company was not part of the index during a certain year, the weight is blank.
+The components with largest weightings on 9/30/2017 were Apple (3.69%), Microsoft (2.66%), Facebook (1.88%) & Amazon.com (1.78%).
+If a company was not part of the index during a certain year, the weight is blank.
 Check the details of the index constituent changes from here.

-NOTIFICATION: Since April 4th 2017, we are not allowed to publish the list of historical index components anymore due to licensing reasons.
-However, the datasets provided by Siblis Research are still available and updated quarterly.
+Note: Unfortunately, we are not allowed to publicly publish the constituent weights anymore.
+However, the datasets provided by Siblis Research are still available and updated quarterly

 Need more detailed data for a longer period?
-Purchase the exact monthly/quarterly weightings (monthly since 12/31/2004) of the current & past S&P 500 companies since 1979.
+Purchase the exact monthly/quarterly weightings (monthly since 12/31/2004) of the current and past S&P 500 companies since 1979.
 Full refund guaranteed if you are not fully satisfied with the data for any reason.
+Check a sample file from here.

 For key historical data of the index companies, purchase the S&P 500 Researcher Dataset provided by Siblis Research which includes quarterly earnings, share prices, outstanding shares, market caps, total returns & component weights for all current & past S&P 500 companies since 3/31/1979, including component changes since 1963.
 Examine what the dataset looks like.